In the air filtration industry, professionals often raise questions such as:

 If the sub-high efficiency stage is skipped and all filtration is left to HEPA filters, the consequences are:

-- l Resistance rises too quickly → system energy consumption increases
+- Resistance rises too quickly → system energy consumption increases

-- l More frequent replacement of terminal filters → costs surge
+- More frequent replacement of terminal filters → costs surge

-- l Higher turbulence risks → compromising cleanroom stability
+- Higher turbulence risks → compromising cleanroom stability

 Therefore, NAFIL-B (E10, E11, E12 grades) is an irreplaceable part of the cleanroom filtration chain.